Neuroscale-Users/dsi2lsl-old/README.md

 ```

 ### --port ###
 Specify the serial port with the --port option.
-If not specified, the API will look for an environment variable called DSISerialPort
+If not specified, the API will look for an environment variable called DSISerialPort.
+This example uses the serial port that the device is binded to on GNU/Linux, for other platforms see the previous secton.

 ``` bash
 ./dsi2lsl --port=/dev/rfcomm0